syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Viewing-PDF-Files.md

 ---
 layout: post
 title: Viewing PDF Files | PDF Viewer | WPF | Syncfusion
-description: Viewing PDF files section explains about loading and displaying PDF files from various sources such as from disk, as stream and loading encrypted PDF files.
+description: Viewing PDF files section explains about loading and displaying PDF files from various sources such as from disk, and as stream.
 platform: wpf
 control: PDF Viewer
 documentation: ug